Misconduct Prevention (Safe Church)

 Options for Misconduct Prevention Training

-Congregations have five options to fulfill misconduct prevention training requirements:
+Congregations have five options to fulfill misconduct prevention training requirements at the discretion of the rector (or proxy):

 - Take online misconduct prevention workshops (free of charge).
 Important: Please be certain that your rector/parish administrator (or proxy) has approved you taking the course online – we recommend in-person training if it's your first time being trained, but ultimately how someone gets trained is at the discretion of the rector.